linden713/BabyLocoFormer/README.md

 ```
 ### Some final thoughts
 More robot morphologies help stabilize training, and stronger randomization improves adaptation, which makes sense.
+Just messing around.
+Results are bad, mainly for learning.
+Trained on a single 5090.

 ## Acknowledgements
 Thanks to the following projects for their great work and inspiration: